Quality over Quantity: US Air Force Fleet Development Plans

 The Senate committee as a whole is not opposed to decommissioning the obsolete E-3 aircraft.
 However, it is necessary to take measures to create a replacement for them as soon as possible so that the Air Force is not left without critical equipment.
 Due to savings on decommissioned E-3s, it is proposed to increase funding for the promising E-7 Wedgetail project.
 However, such steps do not exclude possible problems.
 The fact is that the experienced E-7s are expected only in 2027 or later - four years after the start of decommissioning of the front-line E-3s.
 As a result, any delay with the new project threatens the entire AWACS fleet.

-The Senate Committee approved not only the decommissioning and replacement of equipment, but also an increase in the purchase of serial samples in the next fiscal year 2023.
+The Senate Committee approved not only the write-off and replacement of equipment, but also an increase in the purchase of serial models in the next 2023 fiscal year.
 Thus, plans for the acquisition of F-35A fighters were increased by 7 units, and the Air Force will receive 40 such aircraft in a year.
-Provision is made for the purchase of 10 EW EC-37B aircraft.
-The Air Force will be allowed to buy 20 HH-60W helicopters - double their original request.
+The acquisition of 10 aircraft is envisaged EW EC-37B.
+The Air Force will be authorized to buy 20 HH-60W helicopters, double its original request.

 It should be noted that the draft military budget, after passing through the Senate Committee, does not provide for a radical reduction in the total number of aircraft.
 We are talking only about dozens of aircraft or UAVs of several types.
 It is easy to see that all this does not correspond to the April information about the upcoming write-off of 1001 units over five years.